 As a parent of a baby or toddler, there is little more frustrating than a sleep regression.
-Your once peacefully sleeping baby or toddler is now waking multiple times a night, which can cause confusion (What is going on?!); doubt (Maybe she’s not eating enough.); and exasperation (I may never sleep again!).
+Your once peacefully sleeping baby or toddler is now waking multiple times a night, which can cause confusion, frustration, doubt, panic, etc.

 The 3-4 month sleep regression can happen as early as three months or as late as five.
 It can last anywhere from two to six weeks.
-Many times, babies will simply “snap out of it” and revert back to their peacefully sleeping ways, but sometimes moms and dads need to do a little extra coaching to insure their little ones (and the rest of the family!) get the sleep they need.
+Many times, babies will simply “snap out of it” and revert back to their peacefully sleeping ways, but sometimes, moms and dads need to do a little extra coaching to ensure their little ones (and the rest of the family) get the sleep they need.

 We’re sure you’ve noticed how newborns can sleep in any place or with any level of noise and not wake up.
 Often times, all it takes is a little rocking or a short drive in the car to get those little ones asleep, and they’ll more than likely stay that way for a few hours.
 They might actually have to be woken up to feed!
 Unlike adults, newborns fall into deep sleep more quickly and stay in that deep sleep longer.